JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-19-windy-blues.md

 ![bp-beach](/images/bp-beach.jpg)

-*Beaches like this are why we're here*
+*One of our favorite beaches so far*

-Just south of the beach, the shoreline turns into an awesome wall of ironshore.
+Just south of the beach, the shoreline turns into an awesome wall of limestone.
 The ocean has carved a deep channel where the waves crash against it causing a dramatic overhang.
 A cacophony of lapping waves drew our attention and we laid down on our boards to peer under the lip.

 The constant erosion creates pockets and crevasses where the softer minerals dissolve, and the water flowing in and out makes some very unique sounds.
 The wide array of pitches and gurgles produced sounded alien in nature, like something out of a sci-fi movie.

 It's also interesting to me that the iron shore, which I have described multiple times as gnarly, and jagged, is also very fragile.
 The sharpest pieces are also the nearest to falling off.
 I reached over with my paddle and just touched some areas and the edges crumbled away into the water.

 Jules and I drifted along the wall right over the top of the smallest sea turtle I've ever seen.
 Unlike the majority of the others we have come across, he was a hawksbill sea turtle.
 Contrary to the green sea turtle, the edges of their shells are serrated and they have a much sharper and more pointed beak than other turtles as their name would suggest.